Rognaldsvåg

-Rognaldsvåg is a fishing village in the municipality of Kinn in Vestland county, Norway.
+Rognaldsvåg is a fishing village in Kinn Municipality in Vestland county, Norway.
 It is located on the western end of the island of Reksta, less than 1 km east of the island of Kinn and about 2 km south of the island of Skorpa.
 The town of Florø is located about 10 km to the east and the island of Askrova is 8 km to the southeast.
 The small village has about 80 residents (as of 2012).
 The village has two ports with a distinctive channel between them where boathouses are close together.
 Rognaldsvåg is rich in ambience and cultural heritage with cemeteries and ruins from the Viking Age.